3 minute read

 Data silos are problematic for entreprises looking to get the most of their data.
 Here are 8 reasons why (and how to fix them).

 Table of contents

-Data silos introduce significant inefficiencies in organisations.
+Data silos introduce significant inefficiencies in organizations.
 They accumulate in departmental software, preventing other departments from accessing that data.

-Siloed data may not seem to be problematic at first, but isolated data often bars collaboration and information-sharing.
+Siloed data may not seem to be problematic at first, but isolated data often bar collaboration and information-sharing.

 Data silos can damage data integrity and make it difficult for your business to develop.

 Data silos are stores of data that don’t link to others within your IT infrastructure, or any other department in your organization.